Seagate/seagate-exos-x-csi/docs/troubleshooting.md

 Typically, this error happens when you use RancherOS.
 Since the kubelet path is `/opt/rke/var/lib/kubelet` instead of `/var/lib/kubelet`, the plugin cannot be registered using the default path.

-In order to fix this issue, paste the following line in your `value.yaml` and upgrade your helm release.
+In order to fix this issue, replace the current line with the following line in `helm/csi-charts/values.yaml` and reinstall your helm charts.

 ```yaml
 kubeletPath: /opt/rke/var/lib/kubelet